rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 [^SextusEmpiricus]: Sextus Empiricus. *Outlines of Pyrrhonism*, trans.
 Robert Gregg Bury (Loeb ed.)
 (London: W. Heinemann, 1933), p.
 283.

--   How do we infer universals from particulars?
 -   Hume and the problem of induction [^Hume2007pX]
     -   Uniformity of nature
     -   Humeanism